The Long Way to a Small, Angry Planet

-The Long Way to a Small, Angry Planet is the 2014 debut science fiction novel by Becky Chambers, set in her fictional universe the Galactic Commons.
-Chambers originally self-published it via a Kickstarter campaign; it was subsequently re-published by Hodder & Stoughton.
+The Long Way to a Small, Angry Planet is the 2014 debut science fiction novel by Becky Chambers, set in her fictional universe, the Galactic Commons.
+Chambers originally self-published the novel via a Kickstarter campaign; it was subsequently re-published by Hodder & Stoughton.

 Synopsis

 Fleeing her old life, Rosemary Harper joins the multi-species crew of the Wayfarer as a file clerk, and follows them on their various missions throughout the galaxy.
 The novel concerns itself with character development rather than adventure.
 Each member of the crew has a story that unfolds, or a crisis to face.
 They encounter several alien environments on the slow path to their destination.
 At the end, the ship is damaged by hostile aliens, precipitating changes in the relationships between the characters, setting them on new paths.